sofn-xyz/mailing/README.md

 ## ●&nbsp;&nbsp;Developing with email previews

 Mailing includes a development mode for working on your emails.
 Running `mailing` in dev will boot the preview app on localhost and show you all previews in `emails/previews`.
 The previews live reload when files in the emails directory change.
 Previews are just functions that return one of your emails loaded up with props.
-We reccomend grouping all previews for the same email template in a file at `emails/previews/TemplateName.tsx`.
+We recommend grouping all previews for the same email template in a file at `emails/previews/TemplateName.tsx`.

 For example, here's `emails/previews/MyFirstEmail.tsx`: